 Core: Titilola Adejuyigbe, Sonia Andre, Ben Dodridge, Alison Friel, Damian Hankin, Sarah Howarth, Sue Howlett, Jude Mason, Anita Park, Bárbara Serra, Tom Sheehan, Liz Ward

-Other: John Globe, Kaarin Goodburn, Velimir Kirov, Peter Littleton, Peter McClure, Clare Menezes, Dave Sherring, Susan Smith, Frances Strain
+Other: John Globe, Karin Goodburn, Velimir Kirov, Lucy Knox, Peter Littleton, Hella Lipper-Morse, Peter McClure, Clare Menezes, Dave Sherring, Susan Smith, Frances Strain, Hayley Ward-Ivan

 Sonia Andre, MSc, RFoodSM, FIFST, had been working in quality and technical management within the food and drink industry for over 20 years (mostly in Fresh Produce) when she went freelance in 2018.
 Qualified as a BRC lead auditor, Highfield approved trainer, IFST registered Food Safety Manager and Food Auditor & Mentor, Sonia helps businesses, in the UK and overseas, on a range of topics such as food safety systems, quality management and improvement, certification projects, etc, through auditing, training, mentoring, consulting and expert support.

 Sterling Crew FIFST, has 35 years’ experience of working in the field of food safety and global supply chain governance.
 Sterling started his career in government before a successful track history in retail.
 Sterling’s experience as a regulator, retailer, brand owner and food manufacturer has given him a unique perspective of the challenges of the global food supply network.
 He Chairs the IFST Food Safety Group.